Illustration - Questions and Answers

 Plus sign

 Between 1859 and 1918, prostitution was legal, but the police registered and monitored women who charged for sexual services.
 It was not until the mid-19th century that the term "prostitute" began to be used by authorities and the medical profession to refer to women who sold sex.
-Before that, terms like "immoral" or "lewd women" were used.
-The general view during the 19th century was that women in prostitution were considered "bad," "morally corrupt," "shameful," and were the ones to blame for luring respectable men into buying sex.
+Before that, terms such as "immoral" or "lewd women" were used.
+The prevailing view during the 19th century was that women in prostitution were "bad," "morally corrupt," and "shameful" women who were to blame for luring respectable men.

 From 1970 onward, various types of studies were conducted aimed at understanding and mapping the prevalence of prostitution in Sweden.
 One important such study was the Prostitution Inquiry of 1977–1980, featuring research by Stig Larsson and Sven-Axel Månsson.
 That study helped redefine prostitution, shifting the focus from “prostituted women” to “transactions between two parties,” and in-depth interviews allowed sex workers themselves to describe their experiences with prostitution and its psychological impact.

 On January 1, 1999, the Sex Purchase Act made it illegal to purchase sexual services in Sweden.
 However, it is not illegal to sell sex.
 As a country, we have thus chosen to place the burden of guilt where it belongs—namely, on the sex buyer.
-Those who sell sex are therefore considered victims of crime who deserve protection and assistance in leaving prostitution.
+Those who sell sex are therefore victims of crime who deserve protection and assistance.

 How widespread is prostitution in Sweden?